In the heart of Australia lies Alice Springs, an oasis in the true sense of the word.

 Qantas has direct flights to Alice Springs from most major cities in Australia.
 Virgin Australia offers direct flights from Adelaide and Darwin.
 Alice Springs sits between the capital cities of Darwin and Adelaide, with a major sealed highway connecting the three destinations.
 It's about 16 hours from Alice Springs to either city, and the road has regular gas stations, small towns and roadhouses.
 Another popular way to experience the area is via The Ghan, a comfortable and scenic train journey between Adelaide and Darwin via Alice Springs and Katherine.

-Top things to do in Alice Springs
+Things to do and top attractions in Alice Springs

 Visit Aboriginal art galleries